 The first part of the Sheffield manuscript is probably later than the second, since it refers to the candidate being a Past Master which the second part does not.
 The third part of the Sheffield manuscript, entitled 'The Mystical Knowledge of the Temple', is derived from the fourth part of the Dumfries No. 4 MS entitled 'Questions concerning the Temple.'
-The date given to the Dumfries No. 4 MS by John Lane in AQC 6 (1893) is 1730-40, but Knoop et al. in Early Masonic Catechisms put it much earlier, giving a suggested date of c.1710.
-Internal evidence confirms that Lane was much closer to the truth, and the manuscript cannot have been written much before 1730.
-Nevertheless, it shows that at least one of the Sheffield MS No. 1's three parts is linked to early eighteenth-century Scottish Masonic traditions and workings.
-Given the stated aim of the new Premier Grand Lodge in 1721 to seek out old Masonic manuscripts, it is possible that this section in Sheffield MS No. 1 was originally part of the degree of Scots Master and is the reason Scotland was included in its name.
-This section was deleted from the degree in 1835 due to its explicitly Christian content.

-Section of the E. GORCR Section 1."
+Section of the EGTRCR Section 1.
+The Section of Arms.
+I am.

 Que.
-Are you a companion of Ans.
-Jam.
+Show shall Then you to be that man Arms.
+13y the grand descellent signs.
+Thave received.

 Que.
-How shall Thors you to be that man Ans.
-By the grand & excellent signs I have received.
-Que.
-How came you to be admitted into that hart.
-Ans.
-First by Justly & Honestly = serving my time as an enteril Mp rentice, Secondly by paping the degree of a F. fraff. & Theadly by
+Show came you to be admitted into that paid.

+Arms.
+Tirst by Justly Volometty = serving my time as an enterit Apperentice, Secondly by paping the degree of a J. Craft, & Thereby by